Consult the latest issue of Arvalis & Terres Inovia infos

 Biodiversité Cultural assets Ravageurs Colza A distance Compatible Sur devis

 Faced with insecticide resistance and increased pressure from rapeseed pests, new strategies are emerging: agronomic levers (trap intercropping, favorable habitats), biological regulation and collective action.
-This training course presents concrete feedback on how to design effective territorial approaches, integrating auxiliaries and mobilizing farmers aroundagroecological objectives.
+This training course presents concrete feedback on how to design effective territorial approaches, integrating auxiliaries and mobilizing farmers around agroecological objectives.

 • Opportunities offered by collective and territorial approaches to agro-ecological insect management (pests and auxiliaries)